ericmercer/verified-mon-flt-synthesis/paper/MODELS-response.md

 There needs to be a discussion of the limitations of the approach including what types of attacks can and cannot by mitigated as well as the guarantees that can or cannot be made before and after the transformations.

-The case study needs to be revised to make clear the research questions it is tryng to answer and how it will answer those questions.
+The case study needs to be revised to make clear the research questions it is trying to answer and how it will answer those questions.
 It also needs some discussion of life before and after the tool vis a vis the system engineers.

 # Review 1